simeononsecurity/simeononsecurity.ch/content/articles/enhance-cybersecurity-reduce-attack-surface-group-policy/index.en.md

 Through the use of Group Policy, the enterprise can enforce strong account policies, such as complex password requirements and regular password changes.
 Additionally, they can configure local policies to restrict user access rights, disable unnecessary services, and enable auditing for critical system events.

-Furthermore, Group Policy settings can be used to configure Windows Firewall rules to allow only authorized inbound and outbound network traffic, ensuring better control over network communication and mitigating the risk of unauthorized access.
+Also, Group Policy settings can be used to configure Windows Firewall rules to allow only authorized inbound and outbound network traffic, ensuring better control over network communication and mitigating the risk of unauthorized access.

 ### Case Study 2: Small Business